 philosophy

 With plants and insects as partners, Suze brings creaturely worlds into being, inviting in their mystery and liveliness.
-She invites a closer looks at the stories hidden in plain sight: insects dream landscapes, frogs and insect eggs and ponds, mushrooms in a compost pile, lichens on a branch.
-Her works spark a tender form of noticing — of how everything is alive, and how the delicacy and uncertainties of our interconnected world can be approached with a playful eye.
+Sharing her sense of wonder and curiosity through the stories of fellow beings, she offers an intimacy for kinship and the barely knowable.
+We journey to insects dream landscapes, to frogs and insect eggs and ponds, mushrooms in a compost pile, lichens on a branch.
+Her works spark a tender form of noticing — of how everything is alive, and how the uncertainties of our delicate and interconnected environment can be approached with empathy and a playful eye.

 a playful self-portrait (self as orchestra with creatures)